jorditorresBCN/Assignments-2017/README.md

 * **Advanced (bonus of +10%)** The project offers an excellent opportunity for the student to dive into course content by implementing a protoype (proof of concept implementation of a business idea created by the student) using the latest in the Cloud technology.

+## Deadlines
+### Deadlines for Labs
+The deadlines indicated are suggestions for when you should ideally finish each Hands-on.
+They are meant to help keep you on track so that you maintain an appropriate pace throughout the program.
+There are penalties if you miss these deadlines.
+It is a recommended best practice to try and meet each suggested deadline.
+### Deadline for course Project
+The deadline indicated is a hard deadline.